Proclamation of the Irish Republic: The printing and distribution of the text

 The proclamation was printed prior to the Rising on a Summit Wharfedale Stop Cylinder Press in Liberty Hall, Eden Quay (HQ of the Irish Citizen Army).
 The document had problems with the layout and design because of a shortage of type.
 It was printed in two-halves, printing first the top, then the bottom on one sheet of paper.
+The paper was sourced from the Swift Brook Paper Mills in Saggart.
 The typesetters were Willie O'Brien, Michael Molloy, and Christopher Brady.
-They lacked a sufficient supply of type in the same size and font, and as a result, some parts of the document use an e from a different font, which are smaller and do not match.
+They lacked a sufficient supply of type in typeface of the same size, and as a result, some parts of the document use an e from a different typeface, which are smaller and do not match.

 The language suggested the original copy of the proclamation was signed by the Rising's leaders.
 However, no evidence is found nor do any contemporary records mention, the existence of an actually signed copy, although if such a copy existed, it could easily be destroyed in the aftermath of the Rising by someone with no appreciation of its historic importance.
 Molloy says he set the document from a handwritten copy, with signatures on a separate piece of paper which he destroyed by chewing while in prison, but this was disputed by other participants.
 Molloy also recalled Connolly asked for the document to resemble an auctioneer's notice in general design.

 About thirty originals remain, one of which can be viewed in the National Print Museum.
 Later reproductions are sometimes mis-attributed as originals.
 After British soldiers recaptured Liberty Hall, they found the press with the type of the bottom of the proclamation, and reportedly ran off some copies as souvenirs, leading to a proliferation of these 'half-copies'.
 James Mosley notes complete originals rapidly became rare in the chaos, and, over a month later, the Dublin police force failed to find any for their files.